-[6-2-14] Destination entry mail must be presented and verified under a PVDS system (705.17.0), presented for acceptance at a BMEU located at a destination postal facility; or presented for acceptance at an origin DMU or BMEU, and then prepared under Priority Mail Express Open and Distribute or Priority Mail Open and Distribute standards (705.18.0).
+Destination entry price mail must be verified under a PVDS system (705.15.0) or be presented for verification and acceptance at a BMEU located at a destination postal facility.
 Only PVDS mailings may be deposited at a destination facility not co-located with a postal facility having a business mail entry unit.
 Destination entry mailings must meet the following requirements:

 a.
 The mailer must present each mailing separately for verification.
 For PVDS, each mailing for deposit at one destination postal facility must be separated from mailings for deposit at other facilities to allow reconciliation with each required accompanying Form 8125, 8125-C, or 8125-CD.

-[6-2-14] When mailings are verified and paid for at a postal facility different from the one at which they are deposited as mail, the mailer must ensure that they are accompanied by a completed Form 8125 (or 8125-C or 8125-CD), except for mailings prepared under Priority Mail Express Open and Distribute or Priority Mail Open and Distribute standards in 705.18.0.
+When mailings are verified and paid for at a postal facility different from the one at which they are accepted and deposited as mail, the mailer must ensure that they are accompanied by a completed Form 8125 (or 8125-C or 8125-CD).

 a.
-Except for product samples, the pieces for which a destination price is claimed must represent more than 50% of the mail (by weight or pieces, whichever is greater) presented by the same mailer within any 24-hour period.
-Product Sample mailings must be 100% destination entry.
+The pieces for which a destination price is claimed must represent more than 50% of the mail (by weight or pieces, whichever is greater) presented by the same mailer within any 24-hour period.
 For this standard, mailer is the party presenting the mail to the USPS.

 b.
 The same mailer (or agent) may not in a 24-hour period present for verification and acceptance more than four destination price mailings at the same destination postal facility, unless the mailer or agent has received a waiver when scheduling the deposit of the mailings.
 There is no maximum for PVDS mailings.